Scheduled on the Islander, Monday through Friday at 10am (In July and August)

 - Bay City Fireworks Festival Committee

 What Can I Bring on the Tour?
 Cameras, phones, binoculars, jackets and blankets are all welcome.

 What Should I Leave at Home?
 Food and beverage, coolers, weapons, pocket-knives, pets and large bags are not allowed.
 We inspect all items before guests board.

 Can I Buy Snacks on Board?
 Yes, we have a snack bar with bottled water, soft drinks (1.50), chips and candy (.75 to 1.50) beer and wine (4.00 to 5.50).

 Is the Boat Handicap Accessible?
 No, but there is some access for handicapped individuals, depending on your needs.
 Please contact Michelle Judd at 989-891-2628 to discuss your particular situation.

 I Have a Group, Can You Accommodate Us?
 The free tours are open to household and individuals and limited to 6 per party.
 If you have a group traveling together, such as church group, family reunion or social group, and need more than 6 tickets, please consider our Saturdays on the Saginaw Tour, which has no ticket limit.
 If your group has at least 30 persons, contact us for private charter options.

-If you are a non-profit organization that assists underserved people fill out our online form to be considered for additional tickets.
+Do you make any exceptions for non-profits?
+If you are a non-profit that assists under-served persons with and your primary purpose is NOT social or fellowship, fill out our online form to be considered for additional tickets.